Pravargav/Amadeus/English/sentences.md

 -> In my next life, I want to be born as a bird.(be +v3)

--> The stitching has opened.

 -> We should bowl above waist or shoulder height.

 -> I have exceeded/reached my daily limit.

--> The error is occurring daily.

 -> Could you please hold my phone for a moment?